 Applied Developmental Psychology: Embodied cognition, social cognition, social and emotional development, art education

-Megan is a first year PhD student in Dr. Goldstein’s lab.
+Megan is a second year PhD student in Dr. Goldstein’s lab.
 She earned a BS in Psychology and a BA in Dance from the University of Washington in 2015.
 She then spent two years working as a professional dancer, teaching dance, and working with children on the Autism spectrum in Applied Behavior Analysis.
-In 2019 she earned a MSEd in Interdisciplinary Studies in Human Development from the University of Pennsylvania where her master’s thesis explored theory of mind and empathy across age groups.
-At the UPenn’s Netter Center for Community Partnerships she conducted program evaluation research on extracurricular programs for under resourced, majority-minority students in West Philadelphia.
-Her current research interests include embodiment, pretense, and art education’s impacts on social cognitive development.
+In 2019 she earned a MSEd in Interdisciplinary Studies in Human Development from the University of Pennsylvania where her master’s thesis explored affective theory of mind and empathy across age groups.
+At the UPenn’s Netter Center for Community Partnerships she conducted program evaluation research on extracurricular programs for students in West Philadelphia.
+Her current research interests include embodiment, pretense, and art education’s impacts on social and cognitive development.

 MSEd in Interdisciplinary Studies in Human Development, University of Pennsylvania's Graduate School of Education